The Board Districts and Directors of Boone REMC

 Each nominee to stand for election shall confirm his or her willingness to serve if elected and shall cooperate in providing information relevant to the eligibility requirements for service as a director.

-Not more than thirty (30) days prior to the annual meeting each member shall receive notice of the meeting showing separately the nominations made by the nominating committee and the nominations made by petition, if any.
+Not more than fifteen (15) days, nor more than, prior to the annual meeting each member shall receive notice of the meeting showing separately the nominations made by the nominating committee and the nominations made by petition, if any.

 At the annual meeting the nomination report of the nominating committee shall be presented to the members.
 Nominations from the floor or by means other than provided herein are prohibited.

-In case more than one nomination is made from any district, the election shall be conducted by written ballot, subject to count by the chair of the nominating committee along with counsel for the Cooperative, and the nominee receiving the highest number of votes in each district shall be declared to be elected.
-Where necessary, a tie vote shall be resolved by a drawing by lot.
+In case more than one nomination is made from any district, the election shall be conducted by written ballot, which would include qualified early voting ballots as defined in the Boone REMC Policy Manual, subject to count by tellers appointed by the Boone REMC President & CEO, and the nominee receiving the highest number of votes in each district shall be declared to be elected.
+Where necessary, a tie vote shall be resolved by a subsequent ballot administered by the Board of Directors.

 Section 5.
 Vacancies.